pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 ./src/process_filt.py attack attack_filt_lh1e6 src/collect.toml lh1e6
 ```

+The following plots may vary depending on the version (*i.e.*, commit) of `scaff` that have been checkout by the `git-checkout.sh` script.
-This will plot you a preview of what will be extracted:
+For the latest version, this is an example plot that show you a preview of what will be extracted:

 ![img](gfx/24-07-04_nrf52-ref_attack_filt_lh1e6_template.png)